 WHERE support_rep_id = 3;

 In this case, the view filters the columns (first_name, last_name, and email) as well as the rows (those that have the support_rep_id equal to 3).
-If anything changes in the customer table, since the view does not store any data, the updates would be reflected in the view immediately if we queried the view.
+Since the view does not store any data, if anything changes in the customer table, the updates would be reflected in the view immediately when queried.

 Source: Authored by Vincent Tran